mate-academy/py-taxi-service-forms/README.md

         - Number of cars
         - Number of drivers
         - Number of manufacturers
+    - Inside `templates` create directory `includes`, create `sidebar.html` there.
+In this file place links to the home page, manufacturer list page, car list page, drivers list page.
 8. Inside `templates` create a directory `includes`.
 There you will store includes.
 Create `sidebar.html` there.
 Inside `sidebar.html`:
-    - Write realization of block `sidebar` that must have a list of empty links:
+    - Write realization of `sidebar` include that must have a list of empty links:
         - Home page
         - Manufacturers
         - Cars
         - Drivers
+    - In `base.html` include `sidebar.html`, so all these links will be accessible on all pages.
 9. Create some drivers, manufacturers, and cars.
 Run server, open `http://127.0.0.1:8000/`, check if the information is there and if it is correct.

 NOTE: Attach screenshots of all created or modified pages to pull request.
 It's important to attach images not links to them.
 See example: